 12:45 – 14:15 Networking Lunch

-14:15 – 15:45 Breakout session 1: EMERGING MARKETS - A NEW ELDORADO FOR SOLAR BUSINESSES Breakout session 2: : HOW CAN CORPORATE SOURCING DRIVE NEW SOLAR PV?
+14:15 – 15:45 Breakout session 1: EMERGING MARKETS - FINANCING SOLAR PROJECTS IN AFRICAN COUNTRIES Breakout session 2: HOW CAN CORPORATE SOURCING DRIVE NEW SOLAR PV?

-Patrick Monino*/Stefano Mantellassi*, Vice-President Energy Solutions / Chair of the Emerging Markets Taskforce, ENI SpA
+Stefano Mantellassi , Vice-President Energy Solutions / Chair of the SolarPower Europe Emerging Markets Taskforce, ENI SpA

 • Damien Ricordeau , CEO, Finergreen

-• Ana Rozvar*, International Relations & Communications Manager, RES4MED
+• Ana Rozvar*, International Relations & Communications Manager, RES4ME

 Corporate PPAs and corporate sourcing are one of the big mega trends in the European renewables market over the next five years.
 This is a phenomenon that started in the United States and is now coming to Europe.
 But how can we ensure that we maximise the benefits for solar and other renewables?